-The methods by which we will measure our progress in delivering our priorities and achieving our desired outcomes will include monitoring our service plan actions, our locally driven performance indicator set and our Perception Survey (which is our resident satisfaction survey).
-The performance indicator set (which includes a basket of 29 key performance indicators - attached as Appendix 1) is reviewed on an annual basis to ensure it remains relevant and meaningful and the Perception Survey is undertaken every two years.
+The methods by which we will measure our progress in delivering our priorities and achieving our desired outcomes will include monitoring our service plan actions, our locally driven performance indicator set and our Life in Pendle Survey (which is our resident satisfaction survey).
+The performance indicator set (which includes a basket of 29 key performance indicators - attached as Appendix 1) is reviewed on an annual basis to ensure it remains relevant and meaningful and the Life in Pendle Survey is undertaken every two years.